 Chaplains provide support for patients and their families in completing Advance Directives.
 An Advance Directive is an end-of-life document that appoints a health care representative to speak for a patient when the patient cannot speak for his- or herself.

-If you are interested in participating in this program, please contact Vice President of Patient Care Services Kathy Hale, RN at (541) 768-5120 or Chaplain Services at (541) 768-5084.
+If you are interested in participating in this program, please contact Chaplain Services.
 More information on prayer shawls may be found on the National Prayer Shawl Ministry website